Kite of Transformation meeting dedicated to Iran

 28 June 2024 - 19:41

 What is freedom?
-This was the question that Rienke Enghardt of the collective arts organisation Hopebox (HBX) asked at the creative Kite of Transformation meeting about Iran on 24 June.
-Participants were allowed to draw their answers on a large kite using personal examples.
+This was the question Rienke Enghardt of the collective arts organisation Hopebox (HBX) raised at the creative Kite of Transformation gathering about Iran on 24 June.
+Participants were allowed to draw their answers on a large kite using personal example resulted in an impressive collective artwork, which is now part of the current IISH exhibition Meet Rosa Luxemburg.

 For many participants, freedom consisted of many aspects in life.
 There were many key points in everyone's discourse.
-For example, freedom is social free will.
+For example, freedom is free will.
 People are all equal in applying their free will.
-Freedom from fear.
-To be who you are when a 'concrete block' is absent.
-It is a movement without borders, like animals moving around without recognising abstract human concepts.
+To be free from fear.
+It is a movement without borders, like animals moving around without recognising abstract human concepts such as borders.
 It means living normally and having basic rights.
-As an artist, drawing what you want; painting a naked body from neck to knee.
+As an artist, to be able to drawwhat you want; to paint a naked body from neck to knee.
 Freedom stands for expression.
 If someone wants to say something, he/she/they should be able to do so and not be stopped.
 Freedom, in short, is everything.
 For all different people, different countries, different standards.
 Not just one side of the story, but layered stories.
 And above all normal communication between men and women.
 Iran lacks all of that.

 One of the participants (who wished to remain anonymous out of safety concerns), summed up the conversations of the meeting afterwards as follows: "It is great to be hear and talk about courage and resilience of women in Iran, particularly those involved in the Woman, Life, Freedom movement.
 As many of you know I no longer live in Iran, my roots are deeply connected to the struggles faced by many Iranian women."